Añjali Mudrā: Description

-Anjali mudra is performed by pressing the palms of the hands together.
-The fingers are together with fingertips pointing up.
-The hands are pressed together firmly and evenly.
-In the most common form of Anjali mudra, the hands are held at the heart chakra with thumbs resting lightly against the sternum.
-The gesture may also be performed at the Ajna or brow chakra with thumb tips resting against the "third eye" or at the crown chakra (above the head).
-In some yoga postures, the hands are placed in Anjali mudra position to one side of the body or behind the back.
-It is normally accompanied by a slight bowing of the head.
+Añjali mudrā is performed by pressing the palms of the hands together firmly and evenly, with the fingers together and fingertips pointing up.
+In the most common form of Añjali mudrā, the hands are held at the heart chakra, with the thumbs resting lightly against the sternum.
+The gesture may also be performed at the Ājñā or brow chakra, with thumbtips resting against the "third eye", or at the crown chakra (above the head).
+In some yoga postures, the hands are placed in the Añjali mudrā position to one side of the body or behind the back.
+The gesture normally accompanied by a slight bowing of the head.